 Whoever put ‘float’ into the finance lexicon for describing petty cash was ‘right on the money’ because, as we’ve probably all seen, sometimes petty cash has the ability to inexplicably float away!

 For many businesses, petty cash is a necessity because access to ready cash oils the wheels of daily operations.
 However, paper-based systems to monitor this are time-consuming and prone to inaccuracy.
-Multi-site businesses with centralised head office finance departments may find that the problems of petty cash management are especially amplified.
+Multi-site businesses with a central head office of finance departments may find that the problems of petty cash management are especially amplified.
 It is seldom more uncomfortable than when the honesty of employees is questioned because of fraud or theft suspected.

 A 5 step process to taking control of petty cash